 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 | @Service public class SimpleApiClient { private final WebClient defaultWebClient; public SimpleApiClient(WebClient defaultWebClient) { this.defaultWebClient = defaultWebClient; } public JsonNode postToTodoAPI() { return this.defaultWebClient .post() .uri("/todos") .body(BodyInserters.fromValue("{ \"title\": \"foo\", \"body\": \"bar\", \"userId\": \"1\"}")) .retrieve() .bodyToMono(JsonNode.class) .block(); } } |

-To put the request body in place you can use the BodyInserters
+To put the request body in place, we can use the BodyInserters

 utility class and add any kind of Object